-We continue to observe a persistent pattern in the OD manifestations in organisations.
-Managers and those that work for them can’t always differentiate OD symptoms vs management problems.
+We continue to observe a persistent pattern in the OD manifestations in organizations.
+Managers and those that work for them don’t always differentiate OD symptoms from management problems.
 Signs are looked at as management problems and vice versa.
 A symptom… Read More ›

 You, the Leader!